heistp/l4s-tests/README.md

 *Figure 1*

 Measurements show that DualPI2 consistently gives TCP Prague flows a throughput advantage over conventional CUBIC flows, where both flows run over the same path RTT.
-In the above plot, we compare the typical status quo in the form of a 250ms-sized dumb FIFO (middle) to DualPI2 (left) and an Approximate Fairness AQM (right) which actively considers queue occupancy of each flow.
+In *Figure 1* above, we compare the typical status quo in the form of a 250ms-sized dumb FIFO (middle) to DualPI2 (left) and an Approximate Fairness AQM (right) which actively considers queue occupancy of each flow.
 The baseline path RTT for both flows is 20ms, which is in the range expected for CDN to consumer traffic.
 Both flows start simultaneously and run for 3 minutes, with the throughput figures being taken from the final